 While this method is relatively simple for users with some coding knowledge, it may not be for beginners.
 That’s because any incorrect information added to a robots.txt file will harm your site’s search engine visibility.
 For that reason, if you don’t have coding skills, you may be better off using a plugin.

-Use Yoast SEO to Hide WordPress Pages from Google
+Using Yoast SEO to Hide WordPress Pages From Google

 If you’d like to avoid coding altogether, you can use the Yoast SEO plugin to hide pages from Google.
 To start, install and activate the plugin on your WordPress site.